Swiss-Digital-Assets-Institute/did-method/hedera-did-method-specification.md

 # 1. About

-The Hedera DID method specification conforms to the requirements specified in the [Decentralized Identifiers (DIDs) v1.0](https://www.w3.org/TR/2022/REC-did-core-20220719/) W3C Recommendation, published 19 July 2022.
+The Hedera DID method specification conforms to the requirements specified in the [Decentralized Identifiers (DIDs) v1.0](https://www.w3.org/TR/did-core/) W3C Recommendation.

 The `hedera` DID Method is registered in the [W3C DID Method Registry](https://w3c-ccg.github.io/did-method-registry/).